 As we’ve said time and time again, a Great workplace is one that fosters a great culture For All, not just a select few.
 For All™ is Great Place To Work’s definition of a workplace culture that has evolved beyond “Diversity & Inclusion.”
 The goal of the For All approach is to create a consistently high-trust workplace experience for everyone, no matter who they are or what they do for the organisation and to reinforce that discrimination of any kind should not be tolerated.

 On a national level, several measures have been taken to combat discrimination and promote equality in various aspects of society in Ireland.
-The Employment Equality Acts of 1998-2015 and the Equal Status Acts of 2000-2015 provide legal protections against discrimination in employment and service provision and prohibit discrimination on grounds such as gender, age, race, disability, sexual orientation, religion, and membership in the Traveller community.
+The Employment Equality Acts of 1998-2015 and the Equal Status Acts of 2000-2015 provide legal protections against discrimination in employment and service provision and prohibit discrimination on grounds such as gender, age, race, disability, sexual orientation, religion, and membership of the Traveller community.

 However, legislation does not mean incidents of discrimination don’t happen.
 For example, racism at work seemed to be on the rise last year according to the Irish Network Against Racism (INAR), with figures from their 2022 report finding a record 69 cases of discrimination in the workplace by colleagues or employers reported, up from 16 in 2021.